alonsoir/hello-kafka-twitter-scala/README.md

 	TODO

 	Integrate kafka with Twitter.
 DONE!

 	Integrate with spark-streaming.DONE!

 	Integrate with Mongo.DONE!

-	Integrate the kafka connector with yaml dependencies so i can change in real time the initial parameters...
+	Integrate the kafka connector with yaml dependencies so i can change in real time the initial parameters..PENDING Check TwitterStream.scala TwitterClient object...

 	Integrate with Cassandra.PENDING
+	Use the library from stratio...

 Interesting links

 	http://derekwyatt.org/2011/09/01/heres-one-of-the-reasons-why-monads-are-awesome/